Iyengar Yoga with Purnima

 *Private sessions are available by appointment for those with specific conditions or ailments who require special attention and care, and who are unable to attend a general group class.

-*Special Monsoon session at Kripa Foundation, Casa Albuquerque in Anjuna: Live and in-person during the month of June 2024
+*Special weekend session at Kripa Foundation, Casa Albuquerque in Anjuna: Live and in-person from 8-10 November 2024

 Pre-registration is required.